hitchyjs/odem/docs-source/guides/defining-models.md

 * **hooks** provides lists of functions to be registered as handlers for a limited set of life cycle event.

+* **options** provides model-related options adjusting its behaviour in certain situations.

 Either part is described in detail below.

 ### Actual Properties